 BASIC UCHIMATA FOOTWORK

-Learning new techniques can be endlessly frustrating work, especially when the technique is as complicated as Uchimata.
+Learning new techniques can be endlessly frustrating work.
+This is especially true when the technique is as complicated as Uchimata.
 One of the most popular throws in Judo, Uchimata is a stunning and absolutely brutal piece of artwork when executed properly.
 This is partially why it scores so high during competition.
 That and it’s pretty hard to counter when done right.

 The even better part about Uchimata is that you can enter it from a variety of different positions and combinations.
 But the tough part?
 It’s complicated!
-There’s so many moving parts and it gets tough to keep everything in order both in your head and on the mats.
-Ultimately, you have to start at the very beginning, and that very first step can really make or break you when using this technique.
+There’s so many moving parts.
+It gets tough to keep everything in order both in your head and on the mats.
+Ultimately, you have to start at the very beginning.
+That very first step can really make or break you when using this technique.
 A successful throw, or the start of a very big problem can happen in that very first step.

 First, let’s take a step back and look at the history of Uchimata.
 One of the original 40 throws of Judo invented by Jigoro Kano in the late 19th century, Uchimata is classified as a foot technique as it originates from the ground up.
 Let’s bring back the importance of that very first step!